vladinator1000/blog/content/blog/how-to-teach-complex-subjects.md

 date: 2023-08-27
 ---

 Remember playing when you were a kid?
 It's a wonderful experience, you're free to poke at things and understand them on your own terms.
 Remember when you started school?
 If your education was like mine, I imagine it involved a lot of sitting on a desk and staying still while the teacher was pouring information into your mind.
-There must be something between those ends of the spectrum, a way to learn new things while not falling asleep...
+There must be something between those ends of the spectrum, a way to learn new things without falling asleep...

 ## 1. Chop up the tutorial